- Biological Sciences

 - Thermo Fisher Scientific.

-With the critical thinking, analysis, problem-solving, decision-making and communication skills learnt throughout the course, several graduates have sought alternative careers in the leisure, management and retail industries.
+With the critical thinking, analysis, problem-solving, decision-making and communication skills learnt throughout the course, some graduates have sought alternative careers in the leisure, management and retail industries.
 Many students also use this course to apply for further study, including postgraduate research, and graduate dentistry and medicine programmes.

 The Laboratory is fitted with the latest industry equipment which you’ll use to carry out a full range of experiments.
 These include studying the microorganisms used in biotechnology and those that cause human infectious diseases, exploring cell biology to understand the make-up of cells and tissues, and delving into molecular biology to study genes and their biochemistry, physiology and regulation.
 You’ll complete your first experiment within your first two weeks.